 The following track “Delicate” cannot be grouped with other songs because of its incredibly personal representation of Swift’s internal struggle.
 The first lyrics in “Delicate” just about broke my heart: “This ain't for the best/My reputation's never been worse, so/You must like me for me.”

 This is the most intimate and vulnerable track on the album — it really shows the fearful thoughts that ran through her head as she began her next relationship, with lyrics implying nobody in her past relationships ever truly loved her for who she was.
 This song is a pivotal moment in the album, with Swift finally coming to terms with her new self.

 The following track is “Look What You Made Me Do” (the first single off the album).
 I was not sure about this when it was first released.
 “Look What You Made Me Do” is awkward, angry and has no remnant of Taylor’s old sound.
-The gives a greater understanding of what the song means and what the overall theme of the album is.
-(I would highly recommend watching the video and then reading this in order to understand all of the tea Taylor spilled in this video).
+The music video gives a greater understanding of what the song means and what the overall theme of the album is.
+(I would highly recommend watching the video and then reading this in-depth analysis in order to understand all of the tea Taylor spilled in this video).

 In the song, Swift makes a bold proclamation — the “Old Taylor” is dead.
 Is the “Old Taylor” truly dead?
 I believe that this album shows a new, bold side of herself, but the album reverberates with echoes of the past woven through every track.

 The “Old Taylor” isn’t dead; she has just evolved.
 She embraces the snake image she was attacked with, shedding the skin of her past and growing into a new one.
 The only dead thing is the part of her that wants to please everyone with an image of perfection.